kegmonster/pixabay_content_browser/README.md

 Videos names are a bit arbitrary, currently using the collection of tags + video id.
 File extension has been excluded.
-Video creation dates are spoofed to the uploading users join date, since it is not clear where the actual video date can be found.Pixabay
+Video creation dates are spoofed to the uploading users join date, since it is not clear where the actual video date can be found.

 API limits: the app currently does not do anything to prevent exceeding api call limits.
 It will fail gracefully if limits are hit, with text to display the reported reason.
-Caching has not been implimented as required by the pixabay api.
+Caching has not been implemented as required by the pixabay api.